hardisgroupcom/sfdx-hardis/docs/sf-deployment-assistant/Dependent-class-is-invalid-and-needs-recompilation.md

 ---
 title: "Dependent class is invalid and needs recompilation (Deployment assistant)"
-description: "How to solve Salesforce deployment error /Error (.*) Dependent class is invalid and needs recompilation/gm"
+description: "How to solve Salesforce deployment error /Error (.*) Dependent class is invalid and needs recompilation"
 ---
 <!-- markdownlint-disable MD013 -->
 # Dependent class is invalid and needs recompilation